melonjs/melonJS/README.md

     $ npm run build

-The generated library will be available under the `build` directory.
+The generated library will be available under the `build` directory :
+- `melonjs.js` : a plain ES5 UMD bundle
+- `melonjs.min.js` : a minified ES5 UMD bundle
+- `melonjs-module.js` : a plain ES6 module

 Building the documentation
 -------------------------------------------------------------------------------